Real estate tax rates

 - 2.00% – 6.00% for unbuilt sites

-- Real estate tax rates municipality 2022 (available in Finnish and Swedish, link to Finnish)
+- Real estate tax rates by municipality 2023 (available in Finnish and Swedish, link to Finnish)

-- Real estate tax rates municipality 2022 (xlsx) (available in Finnish and Swedish, link to Finnish)
+- Real estate tax rates by municipality 2023 (xlsx) (available in Finnish and Swedish, link to Finnish)

 Where no rates have been set for specific categories such as unbuilt sites and second residences, the general real estate tax rate is applied.